 CSA Z195 (Canada)

-- Look for CSA marks indicating toe, puncture, and electric shock resistance.
+- Look for CSA marks indicating the exact protection provided.

-- Some sites accept CSA or ASTM.
-Confirm with your PPE handbook.
+- Some employers accept CSA or ASTM, but you should always confirm with your site rules.

 EN ISO 20345 / 20347 (EU)

-European standards.
-20345 is safety footwear with toe protection.
-20347 is occupational footwear without a safety toe.
+European footwear standards work differently from ASTM labels.
+EN ISO 20345 covers safety footwear with toe protection, while EN ISO 20347 covers occupational footwear without a safety toe.

 | Code | Key Features (simplified) |